Insureon: History

 Insureon’s journey began in 1997, when the company TechInsurance Group was founded as a way to give small technology firms a way to buy insurance online.
 The company launched Insureon in 2011 as an Insurtech distributor and a fully online brokerage, offering small business insurance in more than 900 industries through its website.

 In 2014, Insureon acquired Insurance Noodle, a wholesale insurance broker owned by Willis Group Holdings.

 In March 2022, Insureon announced a two-way acquisition with the insurance brokerage Hub International and Bold Penguin, an integrated digital solution platform.
 As part of the deal, Chicago-based Hub acquired Insureon’s digital agency and brand.
 Bold Penguin, based in Columbus, Ohio, purchased Insureon’s technology platform.
 The transaction included Hub licensing Insureon’s technology platform from Bold Penguin.
+In April of 2025, Hub launched "HUB Private Client Small Business Solutions" which is powered by Insureon.

 Insureon’s parent company, Hub International, was No. 2 on the Insurance Journal’s list of Top 100 Independent Property/Casualty Agencies in 2022.
 Insureon also received several accolades in 2021 and President Jeff Kroeger has made it to Insurance Business America’s Hot 100 list.
 The company also received Insurance Business America’s 5-Star Insurance Technology Provider Award.

-Leadership

-In 2019, Dan Kazan joined the company as CEO, having previously been CEO and member of the board of directors of Rewards Network and Tribune Media Services (now known as Gracenote, a Nielsen company).

-Insureon President Jeff Kroeger previously served as Insureon’s CCO (Chief Commercial Officer).
-Kroeger has also held leadership positions at other top insurance carriers, such as The Hartford and CNA.
+Other recent award wins for Insureon include being named a Winner of the Chicagoland Top Workplaces in 2024, as well as named to the 2024 list of Best Places to Work in Insurance by Business Insurance, and as one of the Best Insurance Companies to Work for in the USA by Insurance Business Magazine in 2025.